 • Post-Kiln Conditioning of the Wood

 It’s advisable to allow the kiln-dried wood to acclimate in the workshop for several weeks before any processing occurs.
-This adjustment period is to stabilize the wood, especially if the workshop’s humidity differs from that in the kiln.
+This adjustment period stabilizes the wood, mainly if the workshop’s humidity differs from the kiln’s.

 • Advantages of Kiln-Dried Wood in Furniture Making